The Legacy of Pretoria

 The Legacy of Pretoria (Das Erbe von Pretoria) is a 1934 German drama film directed by Johannes Meyer and starring Paul Hartmann, Charlotte Susa and Paul Henckels.
 It was based on the novel Die Reise nach Pretoria by Ludwig von Wohl.
-A German man inherits a business in South Africa, but struggles to run it.

 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Max Seefelder.

+Synopsis

+A German man inherits a business in South Africa, but struggles to run it.